CriZ-sd/Genetic_Partitioning/README.md

 This repo includes the code for the partitioning genetic aglorithm

-To run an example you need a nodes file and an edges file.
+To run an example you need a nodes' file and an edges' file.

-nodes file:
+nodes' file:
 a simple (txt) file with the nodes' weights
 ____________________________________
 node_0 weight